Xascrimson/aws_cognito_workshop/quickstart/content/docs/Fifth.md

 	    ]
 	}

-Under Properties tab, at the bottom of the page find "Static Website Hosting".
+Under the Properties tab, at the bottom of the page find "Static Website Hosting".
 Click edit, edit the following, and save changes:

 1. Static website hosting = enable
 2. Hosting type = Host a static website